HallexCosta/HallexCosta/README.md

 - 🌱 I'm constantly learning about Node.js, Next.js, and React Native with Typescript.
 - 💬 Ask me about Javascript, Typescript, PHP, best practices for your code or my code, or any tech related stuff 🫠.
 - 😄 Pronouns: Him/His.
-- ⚡ Fun fact: Programming can be fun, but i'm like play game League of Legends, Valorant or server derivateds of tibia like poketibia (pokemon) or narutibia (naruto) 😃.
+- ⚡ Fun fact: Programming can be fun, but i'm like play game League of Legends, Valorant or servers derivated of tibia like poketibia (pokemon) or narutibia (naruto) 😃.
 - ✨ I like Typescript concept but not the way were implemented 🫣.
 <!-- ✨ Marked phrase: "Write the test before the application code", is the developer's equivalent to, "think before you speak". -->